Practical / Beginner

 Days 2 through 7

 This is where the experience shifts.
-The appetite suppression most patients are looking for usually shows up somewhere between day 2 and day 5.
+The appetite suppression most users are looking for usually shows up somewhere between day 2 and day 5.
 It rarely arrives as a dramatic moment.
 It's quieter than that.

 Side effects in this window are real but usually manageable.
 Mild to moderate nausea, especially after fatty or heavy meals, tends to peak around days 3 to 5.
 Constipation can show up by day 5 or 6 (slowed gut transit applies to everything, not just stomach emptying).
-Some patients have a few days of fatigue.
+Some users have a few days of fatigue.
 A few have looser stools instead of constipation.
-Patients who lean toward lighter, broth-based meals often handle the food side better than expected, because those meals go down easier when appetite is suppressed.
+Users who lean toward lighter, broth-based meals often handle the food side better than expected, because those meals go down easier when appetite is suppressed.

 If you're going to feel side effects, you'll usually know by day 5.
 If you don't feel much by then, you probably won't have a rough first week.
 Either way, the second injection (one week from your first) is when things stabilize and you start to know what your tirzepatide rhythm looks like.